baseof.html

 The Distribution of Student Debtors: Data, Narrative, and Debt Cancellation

-The tenth installment in the Millennial Student Debt project, this report combines three data sources to analyze the demographic distributions of student debt burdens and repayment, providing a counterpoint to narratives that suggest the wealthy are disproportionately burdened by student debt and an inability to repay their loans.
-The report also suggests trends persist in student borrowing with incommensurate payoffs, casting doubt on the notion of debt-financed credentialization as a “ticket to the middle class.”
+The report analyzes demographic distributions of student debt burdens and repayment, providing a counterpoint to narratives that suggest the wealthy are disproportionately burdened by student debt and an inability to repay their loans.

 Issue Brief